15 Unbelievable Things To Do In Lightning Ridge NSW

 Undoubtedly, one of the best things to do in Lightning Ridge is the Chamber of the Black Hands.
 This underground gallery has over 800 sculptures carved into the sandstone walls of an old opal mine.

 The talent of the artist Ron, who created these sculptures will mesmerise you.
-His sculptures depict a variety of subjects; superheroes, celebrities, buddhas, dinosaurs as well as a wall of Australia’s Prime Ministers, but that’s just to name a few!
+His sculptures depict a variety of subjects; superheroes, celebrities, buddhas, and dinosaurs as well as a wall of Australia’s Prime Ministers, but that’s just to name a few!

 If you are truly after a unique experience in Lightning Ridge then this is it.
 It can also be accessed via the yellow car door tours.